junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 *There is a special connection between an angel and the vessel.
 Wherever you are, I can always find you.*

-It could have been such a comforting promise, if these exact words can be said in a completely different world.
+It could have been such a comforting promise, if these exact words were said in a completely different world.
 A world where angels are good and caring, a world where there is no Apocalypse and no war.
 Jimmy thinks bitterly, and immediately mocks his own innocence.
 But there is no such world.
 This world is all he gets, and this cold, cruel angel is all he gets.
 There is no escape for him, and there is no way out.

-The dreadfulness follows him into the next dream where he has to witness Amelia gets possessed by a demon, and his own hand holds out an glinting angel blade, stabbing through her heart.
+The dreadfulness follows him into the next dream, where he has to witness Amelia getting possessed by a demon, and his own hand holds out a glinting angel blade, stabbing through her heart.
 The one after that, he does the same to his daughter.

 "No." Jimmy twists and turns on the bed, struggling, "No, please.
 Not my daughter.
 Not them.
 Please."

 Every nightmare makes his blood colder.
 And every time he wakes up, cold sweat and tears from pain and fear cover his face.
-He doesn't know if he should be more frightful or glad that those are just dreams.
+He doesn't know if he should be more frightened or glad that those are just dreams.
 He doesn't even have a way to know if the reality is any better or worse.

 <br>